 About Newborn Screening in Iowa

 Many conditions can be screened simultaneously from a single blood spot specimen using tandem mass spectrometry technology (MS/MS).
 The Iowa Neonatal Metabolic Screening Program began a pilot study in October 2001 for the disorders detectable by MS/MS. Almost all Iowa infants born after October 2001 have been screened for all currently known MS/MS detectable conditions unless a parental waiver was signed.
-A pilot program for SCID (severe combined immunodeficiences) will begin in Iowa in early 2012.
+Iowa also began screening for Severe Combined Immunodeficiency (SCID) in 2014.

 If your newborn’s test indicates the possibility of a condition, it is important that your physician be able to reach you to discuss the next steps.
 Since treatment within a short amount of time from birth has shown to drastically increase your child’s chances at enjoying a life with fewer complications, it is necessary that you provide the hospital with a current address and phone number so your care provider can reach you and tell you how to begin the treatment process, if necessary.
 Any directions given by a physician regarding newborn testing must be followed as soon as possible, as the quicker the treatment begins, the lesser the chance the condition will have a negative effect on your newborn’s health.